 Environmental awareness campaigns are still a challenge but the environmental calendar days such as Arbor Day and Environment Day are celebrated in collaboration with the Provincial Department or District Municipality.
-The greening of the municipal area is ongoing with tree planting at schools and clinics and a landscaping master plan was developed to assist in overall urban renewal.
-As part of the renewal landscaping is done in Railway Street currently
+The greening of the municipal area is ongoing when funding is available including tree planting at schools and clinics and a landscaping master plan was developed to assist in overall urban renewal.
+As part of the renewal landscaping is continuing in Railway Street currently